 To gain some more context, you can compare Apple's short interest ratio against those of similar companies.

-However Apple's short interest can also be evaluated against the total number of Apple shares, or, against the total number of tradable Apple shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
-In this case Apple's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Apple shares in existence, roughly 10 shares are currently held short) or 0.0079% of the tradable shares (for every 100,000 tradable Apple shares, roughly 8 shares are currently held short).
+However Apple's short interest can also be evaluated against the total number of tradable Apple shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
+In this case Apple's short interest could be expressed as 0.0047% of the tradable shares (for every 100,000 tradable Apple shares, roughly 5 shares are currently held short).

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Apple.